 Next: This creator signing with Netflix was also a major get for them and a huge loss for a TV network.

 2. Shonda Rhimes

 The Murphy deal comes just six months after another massive get for Netflix: Shonda Rhimes.
 The creator of some of ABC’s biggest shows, including Scandal and Grey’s Anatomy, has been working for that network for years, but Netflix has now lured her away.

 From now on, new Rhimes shows will be Netflix exclusives.
 She’ll remain involved in her current shows on ABC, though.
-She’ll also remain involved in two shows that she already had in the works at ABC: Station 19 and For the People, both of which will premiere in 2018.
+She’ll also remain involved in two shows that she already had in the works at ABC: Station 19 and For the People.

 Next: The creator of a Showtime show has already made several series for Netflix, and she recently inked an overall deal.

 Jenji Kohan was actually one of the first creators to move to streaming.
 She was previously the creator of Showtime’s Weeds, but she jumped to Netflix to create Orange is the New Black in 2013.
 That wasn’t all, though.
 Kohan also produces GLOW for Netflix, which has been a hit thus far and has received a second season order.

 Kohan recently signed a multi-year overall deal with Netflix, so she’s here to stay on the streaming service, and she will continue developing shows for them into the future.

 Next: This showrunner used to work for Fox, but he’s now exclusive to Netflix.